wordofwarning/wordofwarning.org/current/2015-domestic/hartley/index.md

 ####Access Information
 As a sited event, Domestic II presents a number of access challenges please see [front page](/current/2015-domestic) for details.
-Age advisory: parental advisory 12+ Sound installation and working café.
-Please request details of allergens.
-For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.
+Age advisory: parental advisory 12+ For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.

 ####More
 *My Brother's Father* was first developed and performed in an abandoned house in 2007, presenting fragmented autobiographical narratives from 1994–2000 depicting the abusive relationship between myself and my Brothers Father.